dreamPathsProjekt/gitlab-runner-swarm/README.md

 - `RUNNER_EXECUTOR`: Runner executor - Valid values: `ssh`, `docker+machine`, `docker-ssh+machine`, `kubernetes`, `docker`, `parallels`, `virtualbox`, `docker-ssh`, `shell`.
 Default `docker`
 - `DOCKER_DEFAULT_IMAGE`: If you chose Docker as your executor, you’ll be asked for the default image to be used for projects that do not define one.
 Default: `docker:latest`
 - `RUNNER_DESCRIPTION`: Enter a description for the Runner.
-- `TAG_LIST`: Gitlab-Ci tags for this runner (comma separated).
+- `TAG_LIST`: Gitlab-Ci tags for this runner - comma separated.
 Default: `docker`
 - `RUN_UNTAGGED`: Register to run untagged builds.
 Default: `true`
 - `LOCKED`: Lock Runner for current project.
 Default: `false`
 - `DOCKER_PRIVILEGED`:  Give extended privileges to container.
 Default: `true`
 - `ACCESS_LEVEL`: Set access_level of the runner to not_protected or ref_protected.
 Default: `not_protected`
-- `DOCKER_VOLUME_1`: Bind-mount a volume and create it if it doesn't exist prior to mounting.
-Default: `/var/run/docker.sock:/var/run/docker.sock` (binds to default docker socket in the host)
+- `DOCKER_VOLUMES_LIST`: Bind-mount one or more volumes and create it/them if doesn't exist prior to mounting - comma separated.
+Example: `/var/run/docker.sock:/var/run/docker.sock` (binds to default docker socket in the host)
 - `DOCKER_VOLUME_2`: Additional volume bind-mount point.
 - `DOCKER_VOLUME_3`: Additional volume bind-mount point.
 - `DOCKER_VOLUME_4`: Additional volume bind-mount point.
 - `DOCKER_VOLUME_5`: Additional volume bind-mount point.

-- > Do not forget to also add the volumes specified, to the `volumes` section in compose file.
+> Do not forget to also add the volumes specified in `DOCKER_VOLUMES_LIST`, to the `volumes` section in compose file.

-- > Because in the original `register` command, volumes must be specified multiple times once per mountpoint, e.g. `--docker-volumes 'test0:/test0' --docker-volumes 'test1:/test1'`, there is a restriction to specify each mount point to a different `DOCKER_VOLUME_<number>` slot, instead of comma separated.